Uniqueness in Law of the stochastic convolution process driven by L\'evy noise: -spaces and the Haar system

 Let $\xi$ be a $Y$-valued progressively measurable $p$ integrable stochastic process.
 One way to get a sequence of step functions is to approximate $\xi$ by the sequence $(\fh_n \circ \xi)_{n\in\mathbb{N}}$, where $\fh_n$ is the Haar projection of order $n$.
 The only problem which arises is, that $\fh_n \circ \xi$ is not necessarily progressively measurable.
 To get this property, we have to shift the projection by one time interval.
-With $\iota_{j,n}$ being defined in \eqref{xdef-ij}, the $n$-th order shifted Haar projection of $x\in L ^ p([0,1];Y)$ is defined by
+With $\iota_{j,n}$ being defined in \eqref{xdef-ij}, the $n$-th order shifted Haar projection is a linear bounded map in $ L ^ p([0,1];Y)$ is defined by